Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 When setting these parameters they need to be realistic and achievable, and contingency needs to be built-in because projects always take longer than planned and usually cost more.

-To make the cabinet as a Christmas present, giving me several months to source the material, make the cabinet and finish it to a high standard.
+To make the cabinet as a Christmas present, giving me several months to source the material, make the cabinet, and finish it to a high standard.
 The contingency I built in was to optionally make it for my wife’s birthday present; which would give me an extra month, if I needed the time, to ensure I didn’t compromise on quality by rushing to finish it on time.

-Knowing from experience how costly wood can be, including delivery charges, I set myself a budget of £200 ($260); with the intention to source the wood within budget.
+Knowing from experience how costly wood can be, including delivery charges, I set myself a budget of £200 ($260), with the intention to source the wood within budget.

 The intention is to make the cabinet to a high standard, taking particular care on quality at each stage of the build.
-Although the overall quality would also be partly dependent on the type of wood I bought within budget, not rushing to finishing on time, and getting the design right.
+The overall quality would also be partly dependent on the type of wood I bought within budget, not rushing to finishing on time, and getting the design right.

 Sourcing the Wood